 Combine the rest of the ingredients in another large bowl, then add to the wet ingredients.

-Beat on medium speed, scraping the bowl occasionally for about 3 minutes.
+Mix it all together on medium speed, scraping the bowl occasionally for about 3 minutes.

 Bake until a wooden toothpick inserted into the center comes out clean, about 50 minutes.